ghliu/ghliu.github.io/_news/announcement_1.md

 ---
 layout: post
-date: 2018-12-22 15:59:00-0400
+date: 2017-09-14 00:00:00-0400
 inline: true
 ---

-I give an invited talk of self-driving tech in National Taiwan University MechE Department.
+I join in <a href="https://www.geometrie.tuwien.ac.at/geom/ig/index.php"  target="_blank">Applied Geometry</a> group in TU Wien as a visiting PhD supported by CSC.